MorganHaugen/email_dev/README.md

 | `<style type="text/css" inlinemode="None">`| Leaves the ``<style>`` tag as it is, does NOT move it inline|

 When compiling, Portrait only moves styles that are used inline, and deletes the rest, to save space.
+#### Merge fields

+Merge fields lets you use a generic term like "firstName" in place of the actual persons name, that will be substituted later for a name from the database matching the merge field.

+``Hei, «Fornavn»!`` will for example be replaced with `Hei, Peter!` for a more personal email.

+Merge fields can be found in the text editor portrait, marked with an `«a»` symbol.
+Here all the different available fields are listed for the current domain.

+The `«»` tags won't work inside another `«»` tag, and will cause the code to break.
+It might still compile the inner merge field, but breaking the outer tag.

 #### Importing images